terrapower/armi/doc/user/inputs.rst

                     U235_wt_frac: [0.30]

   Material modifications specified on the ``material modifications`` level are referred to as "block default" values and apply to all components on the block not associated with a by-component value.
-This example would apply an enrichment of 20% to the ``fuel1`` component and an enrichment of 30% to all other components in the block that accept the ``U235_wt_frac`` material modification.
+The example above would apply an enrichment of 20% to the ``fuel1`` component and an enrichment of 30% to all other components in the block that accept the ``U235_wt_frac`` material modification.